meschbach/gem-swipl/README.md

 foods = SWIPL::query( "food", 1 )
 ```

-Foods should now contain the follow (note: order of the elements may change):
+The variable foods should now contain the follow (note: order of the elements may change):
 ```ruby
 [ ["beef"], ["broccoli"], ["potatoes"] ]
 ```